-In the wake of the pandemic panic (first-quarter 2020), when the Morningstar US Market Index lost 20.6%, venture capital, private equity, and secondaries (a type of investment that purchases an existing interest in a company from a private equity company) also suffered losses but at a much more modest level.
-Aided by their illiquid structures and delayed reporting, these results don't as easily reflect of-the-moment market temperament in pricing.
+In the wake of the pandemic panic (first quarter of 2020), when the Morningstar US Market Index lost 20.6%, venture capital, private equity, and secondaries (a type of investment that purchases an existing interest in a company from a private equity company) also suffered losses but at a much more modest level.
+Aided by their illiquid structures and delayed reporting, these results don't as easily reflect of-themoment market temperament in pricing.
 Still, as markets roared in 2021, the same investment sectors benefited from the accompanying euphoria and rock-bottom financing rates.
 The next two years posed more complicated dynamics for private markets: Rising interest rates, geopolitical tensions, and the banking crisis early in 2023, for example, hindered activity for some private investments and created opportunities for others.
-Reflected in the rolling one-year IRRs of the private capital markets, private equity, venture capital, funds of funds, and secondaries all rose sharply from early 2020, peaking in mid-2021 before starting a steep drop through late 2022.
-Private debt, real estate, and real assets followed a similar but less pronounced trajectory.
-Those asset classes' rolling one-year IRRs grew modestly through early 2022 and then decreased at a relatively gentle slope.
+Since early 2023, the rolling one-year horizon IRRs rose modestly and have been relatively flat for all seven categories since.
+Relative to one another, the private investment septet has settled into a narrower range of rolling one-year IRRs after more than four years of heightened dispersion.